li2268/STAT628HW2/README.md

 1-6.png are images of data processing and model diagnosis.

-Summary.pdf is our brieef report of this project in which we described our motivation, model selection, statistical analysis, model diagnosis and model strengths and weaknesses.
+Summary.pdf is our brief report of this project in which we described our motivation, model selection, statistical analysis, model diagnosis and model strengths and weaknesses.